 Deep Crypto Market Expertise

 This expertise shapes countless details.
-Risk parameters that account for crypto-specific events like exchange maintenance windows and token unlocks.
+Risk parameters that account for crypto-specific events like funding rate mechanics and liquidity cascades.
 Educational resources focused on crypto trading strategies.
 A support team that understands the difference between a perpetual swap funding rate and a liquidation cascade, and can explain why both matter for your challenge P&L.

 What This Means for Your Challenge Rules

-The specialization isn't just philosophical.
-It shows up directly in the challenge rules we're able to offer.
+The crypto-native design isn't just philosophical.
+It shows up directly in the challenge rules on offer.

 News trading allowed.
-A generalist firm managing multiple asset classes has to restrict news trading because simultaneous macro events across markets are difficult to hedge.
-We don't have that problem.
+A generalist firm managing multiple asset classes with shared risk infrastructure restricts news trading because simultaneous macro events are difficult to hedge without domain-specific precision.
+Velotrade allows it.

 Weekend holding allowed.
-No artificial cutoff because crypto doesn't have one.
+No artificial cutoff because the model accounts for how 24/7 markets actually work.

 For a full look at the challenge rules and how they compare to other firms, see crypto prop firm rules explained and how Velotrade compares to other options.
+For warning signs that reveal when a firm's rules are designed against traders rather than for them, see top crypto prop firm red flags.
 To see how the no consistency rule specifically works in practice, see crypto prop firms with no consistency rule.
+For a full independent review of Velotrade's challenge structure, drawdown model, and payout terms, see Velotrade review 2026.

-Ready to trade with a firm built for crypto?
+Ready to trade with a firm built on crypto-native infrastructure?
 View challenge options →

 This article is for informational purposes only and does not constitute financial or investment advice.